The Institute on Energy, Economics and the Environment: a STEM course

 The course accommodates a maximum of 25 students.
 If accepted, a $100 registration fee (refundable after completion of the course) is required.

-Participants will be notified of their acceptance status by April 1.
+Participants will be notified of their acceptance status by email.

-At the conclusion of this course students will:
+At the end of this course students will be able to do the following:

-- Identify the different energy sources available and utilized across South Carolina and around the world.
+- Identify and describe the different energy sources available and utilized across South Carolina and the world.

-- Understand the costs and benefits of different energy sources related to their reliability, affordability and environmental stewardship.
+- Classify and compare the costs and benefits of different energy sources related to their reliability, affordability and environmental stewardship.